Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/studyGuide.md

   - CRUD methods in a project using Core Data
   - Mention the benefits of using Realm vs any other persistence method.

-**Outcome 4:** Store and retrieve sensitive information in iOS. & Learn and understand the iOS filesystem.
+**Outcome:** Store and retrieve sensitive information in iOS. & Learn and understand the iOS filesystem.

-- Ways we learned about this in the course
+- *Ways we learned about this in the course*
   - Class 4 covered how to use Keychain
   - Class 5 talked about how the Filesystem works.

-- Ways you can demonstrate your skill / knowledge level of this outcome
+- *Ways you can demonstrate your skill / knowledge level of this outcome*
   - Explain how Keychain works.
   - Describe how the Filesystem works and how we can save data combining persistence methods.

-**Outcome 5:** Create unit tests following the Given, Where, Then structure.
+**Outcome:** Create unit tests following the Given, Where, Then structure.

-- Ways we learned about this in the course
+- *Ways we learned about this in the course*
   - Class 3 was an introduction to unit testing.
   - Class 9 was unit testing using Core Data.
   - Class 11 asked for unit testing in a project using Realm.

-- Ways you can demonstrate your skill / knowledge level of this outcome
+- *Ways you can demonstrate your skill / knowledge level of this outcome*
   - Be able to write tests that are easy to read and that pass.